Stay Ahead of the Market: 20 Best Real Estate Blogs

 Read Extraordinary Living

-• Who should read it: Agents wanting to learn how to become better with a great sense of humor
+• Feature highlight icon showing a star inside a light blue circle.
+Who should read it: Agents wanting to learn how to become better with a great sense of humor

-• Why I love it: BAM’s co-founding Chief of Content, Eric Simon, is someone you probably know from his wildly popular Instagram account, The Broke Agent.
+• Favorites or wellness icon showing a heart inside a pink circle.
+Why I love it: BAM’s co-founding Chief of Content, Eric Simon, is someone you probably know from his wildly popular Instagram account, The Broke Agent.
 BAM provides timely and actionable advice for agents trying to make a splash on social media.
 It is a little video-heavy, featuring informative videos that break down complex topics into easy-to-digest concepts.

 However, the articles are as timely and actionable, offering practical agent tips and interviews.
 BAM also includes unique elements, such as humorous takes on real estate challenges and relatable anecdotes, making it entertaining and educational.
 It is an instant bookmark if you want a dose of wit and humor with your real estate training.